 One of the more difficult lines in the Gospel of John is Jesus’ reaction to Mary.
-He tells her “Do not cling to me, for I have not yet ascended to the Father” (verse 17).
+He tells her “Do not touch me, for I have not yet ascended to the Father” (verse 17).
 The phrase is Noli me tangere in Latin.
 What does Jesus mean?

 It may be the case that he has only just resurrected, and cannot be touched until he ascends.
-The old KJV makes the problem more difficult by translating the verb as “touch,” rather than “cling.”
-But the ascension takes place forty days later, and later in this chapter Jesus tells Thomas to touch the wounds on his hands and side.
-Unless we assume that there is an ascension sometime during that day which “completed” the resurrection, this cannot be what Jesus means here.
+The King James translation makes the problem more difficult by translating the verb as “touch,” rather than “cling.”
+But the ascension takes place forty days later, and later in this chapter, Jesus tells Thomas to touch the wounds on his hands and side.
+Unless we assume that there is an ascension sometime during that day that “completed” the resurrection, this cannot be what Jesus means here.

 Coupled with the allusion to the ascension, this line probably means something like, “Mary, you do not have to cling to me, I have not yet ascended to heaven!
 I’ll be here for a little while longer.”

 It is possible that Mary’s emotional response to seeing Jesus is a hint that she has not fully understood the resurrection, perhaps thinking that Jesus had not actually died.
 Mary returns to the disciples, who are likely discussing where the body of Jesus might have gone.
 When she arrives, she announces that she has seen the Lord and that he is alive.
 At this point, she does not say “he has risen from the dead.”
 It is only after he appeared to his disciples that they begin to understand what has happened.